For the Art History curriculum, click Here

 Retail: $29.99

-Physical books ship FREE via Media Mail to all 50 US States (an $8 surcharge applies for Priority Mail).
+Physical books ship FREE via Media Mail to all 50 US States, or you can choose Priority Mail for a flat $8.
 International buyers may purchase physical books through Christianbook.com or RainbowResource.com, as we cannot process international shipping at this time.
 Nevertheless, digital products are available for everyone worldwide!

 Please help us spread the word about The Master and His Apprentices